Yorke’s Student Support Services is Exemplary

 Students, who have been identified with any language and literacy needs, will be given further assistance.
 This assistance may include adapting the delivery and assessment methods to suit the needs of the students by providing a mentor, assistance through using a scribe, a fellow student to assist with assessment activities or a variation of the assessment method. (i.e.: verbal or demonstration rather than written).

-Yorke Institute takes the safety, health and welfare of its students very seriously.
-Support service is provided to all students to help students assimilate to life in Australia.
+Yorke takes the safety, health and welfare of its students very seriously.
+Support service is provided to all students to help them assimilate life in Australia.

 Other Free Services available to Students